nosas/blog/toonvision/classification/article.md

 Multiple dropout layers can be added in between the convolutional layers rather than a single layer at the end of the model.
 Stacks of convolutional layers can be added to the model to increase the number of filters.

-I must streamline a process to design, compare, and measure performance of different model architectures.
+I must streamline a process to design, compare, and measure the performance of different model architectures.
 This will allow me to select the best model for my dataset without having to manually design and test models.

 Of course, measuring performance is heavily dependent on a well-balanced dataset, so that must remain my highest priority.